ChrisK-0/imeline_ajalugu/README.md

 Fixed CSS image path notation, made some SASS variables and renamed variables in accoridon.js from word_word to wordWord (camel case).

 Patch - Made next accordion button JS a lot shorter

+## Day 6

+### Code refinement

+#### CSS
+Finally added "IMELINE" to the "Ajalugu" header with transformations.
+Updated the cover image file in description.
+Other adjustments to the positioning code.

+#### JS
+Re-made checkbox background JS code from HTML to JS file (removed onChange from HTML).
+Removed get... variable names from inccorect locations and adjusted the code accordingly.
+(Tried to make the code gloabl-friendly)
+Other small adjustments.